TheFoxForever/Stats-Golang/README.md

 query 3:
 Could you create more unit tests for this function?

-Notes: I accepted this, but it fails this test with empty dataset.
+Notes: I accepted this, but it failed this test with the empty dataset.
 It calls calcLinReg and expects no error, but it should generate an error since it is passing an empty dataset.
-Leaving for awareness, but noting here.
+I am leaving for awareness, but I am noting here.

 Generated and accepted code:
 func TestCalcLinReg_WithEmptyDataset(t *testing.T) {